Falls are the leading cause of fatal and non-fatal injuries for older Americans.

 All work is completed by volunteers and no warranty of services is provided.

-*All materials provided are given to the client and will NOT be removed by Rebuilding Together.
-All original materials (showerheads, toilet seats) are left with the homeowner.
+All original materials (shower heads, toilet seats) are left with the homeowner.